caraya/feedback-review/amp.md

 If this was all that AMP required for compliance I'd be ok.
 I've always been a gun-ho fan of proper page structure and including the appropriate elements where they should be.
 Death to tagsoup markup!

 I love the idea of having metadata inlined in the document.
-This makes it eaasier to support in the long run.
+This makes it easier to enforce (it's part of the AMP html spec) but it may make it harder to support in the long run as any change to the doc would require.

 I may even forgive the extra attribute (other than class) in the html element.

 But this is just the beginning.

-Amp not only requires a certain structure from your HTML page but it changes some elements for AMP-specific ones and completely disaallows others.
-I'm mostly OK with the tag it forbids as they are mostly legacy elements that have been kept on the specifications for legacy compatibility reasons.
+Amp not only requires a certain structure from your HTML page but it changes some elements for AMP-specific ones and completely disallows others.
+I'm mostly OK with the tag it forbids as they are mostly legacy elements that have been kept on the specifications for compatibility (don't break the web) reasons.
 I mean, seriously, frameset and frames?
 It's 2018 people... we have better ways of doing that!

 The table below (also from the [AMP HTML Specification](https://www.ampproject.org/docs/fundamentals/spec)) explains the limitations and changes that AMP makes to standard HTML elements.
 Some of these changes help explain the structure of the example page seen earlier.